-ICC President Guy Tomberlin is dedicated to supporting the “Blueprint to the Future” and Vision 2023 initiative; the Code Council’s long-term strategic business plans developed to ensure the association’s continued success, while achieving its public safety mission.
+ICC Immediate Past President Guy Tomberlin is dedicated to supporting the “Blueprint to the Future” and Vision 2023 initiative; the Code Council’s long-term strategic business plans developed to ensure the association’s continued success, while achieving its public safety mission.
 “Putting the plans in place has really helped give our association a sense of direction,” Tomberlin says.
 “We remain optimistic that there will be a marked improvement in the economy in the near future, but the plans we put into place consider various rates of recovery.
 The Code Council is a relatively young association, and we’re committed to constant improvement.”

 Tomberlin is extremely pleased with the incorporation of cdpACCESS, “this could very well be the gateway for many more opportunities as we continue to move into the electronic era.”
 As we move forward with implementation and increased utilization, it will really help with determining what the landscape may look like for the future of code production and related products.
 Remote participation will enable a greater engagement with ICC activities, especially for the next generation of ICC Members.
 This will also be very helpful to those who have experienced reduced budgets and restricted travel allowances.

 We have already begun to restructure training, education and certification based on the results of the Vision 2023 efforts.
 I fully believe that the membership will see a different, more user friendly approach and more ownership of the process.
 In 1985, at the urging of his apprenticeship instructor, Tomberlin applied for one of three inspector positions advertised with the Fairfax County, Va., building department.
 “I think I was the third applicant during a very busy time in the construction industry, so there was really nothing special about me getting the job,” Tomberlin quips.
-Thus began a career in code enforcement that now has him serving as the President of the Code Council Board of Directors.
+Thus began a career in code enforcement that now has him serving as the Immediate Past President of the Code Council Board of Directors.

 “I assist the building official with day-to-day operations.
 I’m the technical resource for various county divisions and agencies,” Tomberlin explains.
 “My involvement in the building industry, the state and regional Chapters along with the ICC, provides a perspective that the County has really been able to take advantage of.”